|

 for Individual Achievement in Cinematography.

-Jonathan is also an accomplished Final Cut Pro,
+Jonathan is also an accomplished Final Cut Pro and Premiere editor.

 His CV